Xerren09/personal-portfolio/README.md

 ]
 ```

 Education section elements offer the basic options.
-The name of the insitution, an optional link to their website, the name of the degree, and the start - end dates.
+The name of the institution, an optional link to their website, the name of the degree, and the start - end dates.
 Optionally comments can be added (e.g., what exactly does the course entails).

 #### Jobs